 We visited a Balinese family compound, before walking in the middle of the rice paddies, so sports shoes and comfy clothes are a must.
 The unique Subak irrigation system places water management under the authority of the priests in water temples, who practice Tri Hita Karana, drawing together the human, natural and spirit worlds.

 Whilst there are many flat rice fields close to Ubud, you should venture further North to Tegalalang and beyond to see vertical rice paddies such as these.
-There is so much to do that I’d advise staying for a week if you can.
-For more ideas of what to see and do, read this beginner’s guide to Bali as well as tips for where to eat and drink in Bali.
+There is so much to do that we’d advise staying for a week if you can.

 Final Thoughts about Alila Ubud